BACKGROUND

 What else do lynx eat apart from deer?

 Most of a lynx’s diet is made up of small ungulates like roe deer and chamois, but they have also been recorded eating a wide variety of other prey items, including red foxes, European brown hares, mountain hares, capercaillie, black grouse, red squirrels, stone martens, pine martens, raccoon dogs, marmots, wild boar, badgers, wildcats, domestic cats, goats and sheep.
-However, except for foxes, these other species are targeted only rarely.
-Out of 1069 documented prey items recorded across two decades in Switzerland, lynx killed 655 roe deer, 295 chamois, 53 foxes, 25 brown hares, 13 white hares, 9 sheep, 8 marmots, 2 stone martens, 2 domestic cats, 2 goats and just 1 each of red deer, pine marten, wildcat, capercaillie, black grouse and red squirrel.
+However, except for foxes, these other species are targeted much more rarely.
+For example, out of 1069 documented prey items recorded across two decades in Switzerland, lynx killed 655 roe deer, 295 chamois, 53 foxes, 25 brown hares, 13 white hares, 9 sheep, 8 marmots, 2 stone martens, 2 domestic cats, 2 goats and just 1 each of red deer, pine marten, wildcat, capercaillie, black grouse and red squirrel.

 Would lynx represent a threat to declining species like capercaillie or rare and recovering species like wildcats?

 In the case of capercaillie, the long-term decline of the Scottish population has been attributed to a wide variety of pressures, from predation by foxes, corvids and pine martens, to climate change, parasitic sheep ticks, habitat change and disturbance.
 Furthermore, recently modelled data suggest that in the absence of deer fencing, capercaillie numbers could be 16% higher, with their risk of extinction within the next 50 years falling from 95% to just 3%.
 Another recent study suggested that diversionary feeding might substantially reduce predation of capercaillie nests by pine martens and badgers.
-Notably, lynx would provide such ‘diversionary’ feeding opportunities for these other predators naturally, through their year-round provision of large carcasses, and could also reduce the need for deer fencing.
+Notably, lynx could provide such ‘diversionary’ feeding opportunities for these other predators naturally, through their year-round provision of large carcasses, and could also reduce the need for deer fencing in some places.

 What benefits could lynx offer?